 Reports of missing students will be expeditiously investigated.
 When possible, a liaison will be established to support the missing student's family and to assist in the investigation.
-The emergency contact will be notified if missing more than 24 hours.
+The emergency contact will be notified if the studend is missing more than 24 hours.